What skin problems can be treated online?

-Dr. Amit Om, dermatologist in the Miiskin network, explains when online dermatology care can be a replacement for an in-person consultation.
+Dr. Amit Om, dermatologist in the Miiskin network, explains what skin problems can be treated online and when online dermatology care is a good replacement for an in-person consultation.

 Table of Content:

-According to Dr. Amit Om, online dermatologist on the Miiskin network, online dermatology can fully substitute an in-person visit when the problem is non-urgent, does not require a procedure, and can be accurately assessed with history plus good photos.
+According to Dr. Amit Om, online dermatologists can replace in-person dermatology treatment when the problem is visible, does not require a medical procedure, and can be accurately assessed with history plus good photos.

 In practice, this covers many everyday conditions and most maintenance care.
 Here is a comprehensive guide to when online care is a suitable replacement.

-Dr. Om says that online dermatology via Miiskin is alternative in many cases, here are some examples:
+Dr. Om says that teledermatology can replace physical consultations in many cases, here are some examples:

 - Initial assessment of common skin issues: Effective for concerns such as hand dryness, rashes, fungal infections, warts, and cold sores, where dermatologists can diagnose and prescribe remotely.